 AI in law: moving forward

-AI is transforming the way lawyers work, taking everyday tasks like legal research, document analysis, and contract drafting to the next level.
-AI is no longer just a buzzword—it’s a crucial tool being integrated into law firms across the country.
+AI is transforming the way lawyers work, taking everyday tasks like case intake and triage and document review, to the next level.
+AI is no longer just a buzzword—it’s a crucial tool being integrated into firms across the country.
 However, leveraging AI smartly means pairing its speed and efficiency with human judgment and expertise.

 While AI has changed how attorneys perform certain aspects of their jobs, there are elements to being a lawyer that no machine can replicate.
 For example, strategizing complex cases, maintaining client relationships, litigating in the courtroom, and making judgment calls rooted in empathy and ethics are an important part of any attorney’s job.